Wednesday, December 12, 2018

 I’m happy to say Once Upon a Deadpool manages to embrace its PG-13 rating and has fun with it in classic Deadpool fashion, but it’s far from being a replacement for its much superior R-rated predecessors.
 It’s an interesting experiment but not how I would want viewers under 17 to be introduced to the character.

 The film follows Wade Wilson/Deadpool (Ryan Reynolds-National Lampoon’s Van Wilder, The Hitman’s Bodyguard, Pokémon: Detective Pikachu) as he kidnaps former child star, Fred Savage, recreates the bedroom set from The Princess Bride, and tells him the story of a family-friendly version of Deadpool 2 against his will.
 You know what?
-Because I’m a lazy f, I’ll just go ahead and slap on the plot synopsis from my original Deadpool 2 review!
+Because I’m a lazy fudge, I’ll just go ahead and slap on the plot synopsis from my original Deadpool 2 review except comedically censored for the PG-13 audience!

-Anyway, after a successful two years of working as the mercenary, Deadpool, Wade Wilson finds himself being roped into becoming an X-Men trainee by Colossus (voiced by Stefan Kapičić-Larin izborThe Brothers BloomBig Miracle) in hopes of turning him from a vulgar, wise-cracking, killing machine (You know, everything that made him cool) to a real hero (And by that I mean a spandex wearing tool, what’s next, are you gonna give Deadpool a f*cking shield or something?).
-Unfortunately, Wade’s first day as a trainee doesn’t quite go over well as he must protect a mysterious young mutant named Russell/Firefist (Julian Dennison-Paper PlanesHunt for the Wilderpeople) from the time-travelling mutant soldier, Thanos, er, I mean Cable (Josh Brolin-True Grit (2010), Men in Black 3Marvel Cinematic Universe) who is out to hunt him down.
+Anyway, after a successful two years of working as the mercenary, Deadpool, Wade Wilson finds himself being roped into becoming an X-Men trainee by Colossus (voiced by Stefan Kapičić-Larin izborThe Brothers BloomBig Miracle) in hopes of turning him from a vulgar, wise-cracking, killing machine (You know, everything that made him cool) to a real hero (And by that I mean a spandex wearing idiot, what’s next, are you gonna give Deadpool a frickin' shield or something?).
+Unfortunately, Wade’s first day as a trainee doesn’t quite go over well as he must protect a mysterious young mutant named Russell/Firefist (Julian Dennison-Paper PlanesHunt for the Wilderpeople) from the time-traveling mutant soldier, Thanos er, I mean Cable (Josh Brolin-True Grit (2010), Men in Black 3Marvel Cinematic Universe) who is out to eliminate him for murdering his family.

-To even be able to stand a chance against Cable, Wade must put together a team (and I ain’t talking about those Avengers d-bags!) of people with extraordinary gifts…and the ability to hold a franchise.
-I am of course talking…about the X-Force consisting of luck manipulating, Domino (Zazie Beetz-AtlantaEasyWolves), brain scrambling, Bedlam (Terry Crews-Starsky & HutchThe BoondocksSorry to Bother You), alien from Mojoworld (I would make a Powerpuff Girls joke there but…I don’t want to!), Shatterstar (Lewis Tan-NCIS: Los AngelesMortal Kombat: LegacyIron Fist), acidic vomit spitting, Zeitgeist (Bill Skarsgård-The Divergent Series: AllegiantAtomic BlondeIt), The Invisible…Vanisher (Brad Pitt-Fight ClubInglourious BasterdsMoneyball), and...some guy named Peter (Rob Delaney-The Smoking Gun Presents: World’s DumbestKey & PeeleCatastrophe), and with the help of Colossus and Negasonic Teenage Warhead (Brianna Hildebrand-First Girl I LovedTragedy GirlsThe Exorcist (TV series)) Deadpool will be ready to face Cable and give him a good T-bag.
+To even stand a chance against Cable, Wade must put together a team (and I ain’t talking about those Avengers folks!) of people with extraordinary gifts…and the ability to hold a franchise.
+I am of course talking…about the X-Force consisting of luck manipulating, Domino (Zazie Beetz-AtlantaEasyWolves), brain scrambling, Bedlam (Terry Crews-Starsky & HutchThe BoondocksSorry to Bother You), alien from Mojoworld (I would make a Powerpuff Girls joke there but…I don’t want to!), Shatterstar (Lewis Tan-NCIS: Los AngelesMortal Kombat: LegacyIron Fist), acidic vomit spitting, Zeitgeist (Bill Skarsgård-The Divergent Series: AllegiantAtomic BlondeIt), The Invisible…Vanisher (Brad Pitt-Fight ClubInglourious BasterdsMoneyball), and...some guy named Peter (Rob Delaney-The Smoking Gun Presents: World’s DumbestKey & PeeleCatastrophe), and with the help of Colossus and Negasonic Teenage Warhead (Brianna Hildebrand-First Girl I LovedTragedy GirlsThe Exorcist (TV series)) Deadpool will be ready to face Cable and give him a good butt kicking though maybe Cable might not be as bad as he initially thought as Wade attempts to rehabilitate Russell so he doesn't have to be killed...or some crap like that!

-The film also stars Morena Baccarin (FireflyStargate SG-1V) as Vanessa, T.J.
-Miller (Silicon ValleyHow to Train Your DragonBig Hero 6) as Weasel, singer, Leslie Uggams as Blind Al, Karan Soni (Safety Not GuaranteedOther SpaceGhostbusters (2016)) as Dopinder, Shiori Kutsuna (Unforgiven (2013), Kingsglaive: Final Fantasy XVThe Outsider) as Yukio, and Reynolds as the voice of X-Men 3: The Last Stand villain, Juggernaut.
+.
+The film also stars Morena Baccarin (Firefly, GothamStargate SG-1V) as Vanessa, T.J.
+Miller (Silicon ValleyHow to Train Your DragonBig Hero 6) as Weasel, singer, Leslie Uggams as Blind Al, Karan Soni (Safety Not GuaranteedOther SpaceGhostbusters (2016)) as Dopinder, Shiori Kutsuna (Unforgiven (2013), Kingsglaive: Final Fantasy XVThe Outsider) as Yukio, and Reynolds as the voice of the Juggernaut, female dog!

 Overall, Once Upon a Deadpool is funny for those who have seen the previous two Deadpool movies and are able to run along with the joke.
 It’s intentionally played safe and some of the profanity replacements do get a few good laughs, but other times they don’t quite land, which is why I consider this more as an interesting experiment rather than a movie you rush out to see in the theater.